 Doing laundry for the whole family

-Cleaning out the basement/garage
+Cleaning out the basement or garage

 Doing yard work

-Feeding and walking the pets
+Feeding or walking pets

 The "extra household help" you can expect

-Loading and emptying the dishwasher
+Loading and unloading the dishwasher

 Wiping down kitchen counters